 - 1/4 tsp red pepper flakes

 - 1/4 tsp nutmeg, ground

 - Preheat oven to 450 degrees F (232 C).

-- Roast broccoli florets and cauliflower florets on a baking sheet lines with parchment paper or a silicone baking liner for 25-30 minutes, turning once after 15 minutes.
+- Roast broccoli florets and cauliflower florets on a baking sheet lined with parchment paper or a silicone baking liner for 25-30 minutes, turning once with a spatula after 15 minutes.

 - Cook bacon directly in your large soup pot, if you choose to use it in this recipe.
 Crumble and set to the side.
 Retain 1 tbsp rendered bacon fat in the soup pot.
 Or, if you are making the vegetarian version of this soup, substitute the rendered bacon fat with 1 tbsp avocado oil.

 - Saute green onions and parsley in the cooking fat (bacon or avocado oil) over medium-high heat for 1 minute, just to get a little direct heat on them.